Successful completion of the Master’s thesis consists of the completion of two separate documents:

 2) A thesis

 In addition, students will orally defend their work.

-The committee structure is discussed below.
+Committee structure will mirror that of the College’s Honors thesis work.
 The director should be someone from within the Humanities Master’s degree faculty, but external members need not be.

 The Thesis Committee